 Regardless of the circumstances or context, any reference to committing suicide should be taken seriously and a mental health professional should be contacted, for a consultation or for advice.
-Contact HCDS, ext.
+Contact Student Wellness Services (SWS), ext.
 78264 and ask to speak to a counsellor.

-Indirect references to suicide may incude the following:
+Indirect references to suicide may include the following:

-- Expressed feelings of worthlessness, hopelessness, or helpfullness.
+- Expressed feelings of worthlessness, hopelessness, or helplessness.

 - Expressed thoughts that the world, family, friends would be better off without them

 - Expressions of powerful feelings of guilt